conorbergin/oalm/README.md

 # Task managment

+- TODO -> a thing which needs to marked done and has no explicit deadline
+- EVENT -> a thing which needs to be attended
+   - a holiday would contain subevents events
+   - todos could be done on holiday ? availability would need to be set
+   - a dentist appointment could not contain smaller events
+- JOURNAL -> notes can be added to the node content

+how do we handle todo lists? all items marked done when done - if any items are marked done then a counter is displayed at the root node

+- shopping list [5/7] - can also be tracked in the agenda [] bread
+   [] eggs
+   [x] things
+   [x] things
+   [x] things
+   [x] things
+   [x] things

+maybe subevents have to be children on the event which they are on, so if you work 8hrs a day, only events in the work folder can be done during this time.
+A Tag system might be better bc you could do your taxes on holiday for instance

 The too simplist task management atoms/labels are todos and due dates.
 Due dates are things which must happen before a date, because of external contracts, and todos have no set date, but shoudl indicate a priority.
 In the GTD system the priority is indicated by a vague time, such as NEXT, SOON, SOMEDAY.
 These could be interspersed with true dates, SOON could mean in a week or in 3 months depending on the number and predicted duration of the tasks.
 THe final goal would be an autmatically generated, timeboxed schedule that takes a todo list/calandar as input.

 What are the minimum requirements to achieve such a thing?
 Can we extend this system to multiple people?